Phase transitions in time complexity of Brownian circuits: Discussion and Summary

 Finally, the phase-transition picture developed in this work is not limited to artificial Brownian circuits.
 Related phenomena are likely to occur in real-world systems that rely on Brownian motion for information processing or sequential control.
-A notable example is DNA transcription, which proceeds as an essentially serial Brownian process along a one-dimensional template.
-This architecture may be interpreted as a design choice avoiding the drastic slowdown associated with excessive branching and parallelism.
-Future research into these connections could yield significant insights, particularly by identifying biological and soft-matter systems that either exploit or avoid easy-hard transitions.
-In this broader context, our results suggest that maintaining fast and reliable Brownian computation generally requires a finite energetic bias, making energy input an inherent component of fluctuation-driven information processing.
+A notable example is DNA transcription, which proceeds as a Brownian process that is effectively one-dimensional and inherently serial, taking place along a one-dimensional template.
+This architecture can be interpreted as a design choice that avoids considerable slowdowns associated with excessive branching and parallelism.
+Future research into these connections could yield significant insights, particularly by identifying biological and soft-matter systems that either exploit or avoid easy--hard transitions.
+In this broader context, our results suggest that maintaining fast and reliable Brownian computation generally requires a finite energetic bias, making the energy input an inherent component of fluctuation-driven information processing.